ALinuxPerson/emyu/README.md

 **Emyu** is a framework for building business logic in Rust using the Model-View-Update (MVU) architecture pattern, but where the View is implemented in a foreign language, such as Dart/Flutter, Java/Kotlin/Android, Swift/iOS, and others.

+The most important principle is that, from the perspective of the foreign language, the application is a black box where only the updaters and getters are exposed via FFI.
+The foreign language code can call the updaters to modify the application state, and it can call the getters to read the application state.
+The foreign language code is responsible for rendering the UI based on the state it reads from the application.

 # Example

 ```rust